JustToTryModels/NEW-Book-Recommendation-System/README.md

 ## 🔬 Methodology & Data Processing

 ### 🧹 1.
 Data Cleaning & Engineering
-- **Missing Values & Invalid Formats:** Cleaned invalid string entries in the `Year-Of-Publication` column and safely coerced them to numeric.
+- **Missing Values & Invalid Formats:** Addressed formatting errors in the `Year-Of-Publication` column where string values (e.g., publisher names like DK Publishing or Gallimard) had incorrectly shifted into the year column.
+These misaligned rows were isolated and shifted back into their correct positions before safely coercing the column to numeric.
 Dropped rows with null `Book-Title` or `Book-Author` entries.
 - **Handling Demographics:** Detected and assessed extreme outliers in the `Age` demographic using the IQR method to ensure accurate visualization of the user base.

 ### ⚖️ 2.
 Sparsity Reduction (The "Cold Start" Fix)